Jonny Greenwood: Guitar

 For distorted tones on many 1990s Radiohead songs, Greenwood uses the Marshall ShredMaster.
 For the "My Iron Lung" riff, he uses a DigiTech Whammy pedal to pitch-shift his guitar by one octave, creating a "glitchy, lo-fi" sound.
 He has used a Roland RE-201 Space Echo unit on several albums.
 On "Identikit" and several Smile songs, Greenwood uses a delay effect to create "angular" synchronised repeats.
 Greenwood said that "treating the delay as [the guitar's] equal opened up lots of directions".

 In 2008, Guitar World named Greenwood's guitar solo in "Paranoid Android" the 34th-greatest of all time.
-In 2010, NME named Greenwood one of the greatest living guitarists, and he was voted the seventh-greatest guitarist of all time in a poll of more than 30,000 BBC 6 Music listeners.
-That year, the Rolling Stone journalist David Fricke named Greenwood the 60th-greatest guitarist.
-In 2011, a panel of musicians and Rolling Stone writers voted him the 48th-greatest guitarist, and in 2012 Spin ranked him the 29th.
+In 2010, NME named Greenwood one of the greatest living guitarists, and he was voted the seventh-greatest of all time in a poll of more than 30,000 BBC 6 Music listeners.
+That year, the Rolling Stone journalist David Fricke named Greenwood the 60th-greatest.
+In 2011, a panel of musicians and Rolling Stone writers voted him the 48th-greatest, and in 2012 Spin ranked him the 29th.
 In its updated 2023 list of the greatest guitarists, Rolling Stone ranked Greenwood and O'Brien joint 43rd, writing: "Even as he blossomed into a noted neo-classical composer, Greenwood always made sure to throw in at least one brain-scrambling banger of a guitar part per album."